Your Guide To Finding The Best Rain Jackets In Australia

 Waterproof / Breathability Rating: 20K/20K

-Pockets: Two waist pockets and an external chest pocket
+Pockets: Two backpack-compatible waist pockets

 • The cuffs have a velcro adjustment for extra protection against rain

-• Two waist pockets with water-resistant zips
+• Two backpack-compatible waist pockets with water-resistant zips

 Positives